Shared Departmental Account Request Form (Faculty and Staff)

 Note: You will still have copies of the shared/dept. outgoing messages in your personal Sent Items folder—you can delete them.

 If you have the shared/dept. account added as a second Exchange account (no longer supported by Microsoft), you must use the account password, the Sent Items will be in that shared account's Sent Items and not your own personal Sent Items.
+If you set up the account this way, we are not able to provide support if there are issues because Microsoft does not support this method.

 You may want to set an auto-reply on your shared account so that every person who sends a message to the account receives an email back (e.g., your message was received).